MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 ## 17. Troubleshooting the function

-For local development and debugging with these Azure resources, make sure you have the following complete:
+For local development and debugging with these Azure resources, make sure you've the following complete:
+1. **Turn local logging on**:
+    1. Stop the application.
+    1. Open the `./host.json` file.
+    1. Set the **logging.logLevel.default** property to `"Information"`.
+    1. If you have any files in the Blob Storage, download the file and examine the contents.
+If it's a JSON array of news information, you know the HTTP trigger, `api_search`, worked successfully.
+    1. Delete the files in blob storage.
+    1. Start the application again, and search for news with the HTTP API endpoint.
+    1. Review the debug log.
+It includes any errors that occurred.
 * Key Vault with secret.
     * The secret name in Key Vault such as `bing-search-resource-key1` must match the `KEY_VAULT_SECRET_NAME` property in **local.settings.json**.
     * Your user account for Key Vault needs the **Key Vault Secrets Officer** role to add and read the key.
 * Bing Search
     * The Bing Search key is stored in Key Vault.
 * Blob Storage
-    * Resource name must be set in **local.settings.json**.
+    * Resource name must be set in the `BLOB_STORAGE_RESOURCE_NAME` property in **local.settings.json**.
     * Container name such as `msdocs-python-cloud-etl-news-source` must match the `BLOB_STORAGE_CONTAINER_NAME` property in **local.settings.json**.
     * Your user account for Blob Storage needs the **Storage Blob Data Contributor** role to add and read the blob.

 ## Additional information